-Judy Zimmerman Herr spent her career in various administrative roles with the Mennonite Central Committee, a faith-based relief and development agency, both in the Akron headquarters office and in several African countries.
+Judy Zimmerman Herr, president, spent her career in various administrative roles with the Mennonite Central Committee, a faith-based relief and development agency, both in the Akron headquarters office and in several African countries.
 Most recently, she spent 5 years based in Nairobi as Director of MCC’s programs in East Africa, returning to Lancaster in 2014.
-Judy’s hobbies include reading and gardening.
-She serves on the Worship Commission for the East Chestnut Street Mennonite Church, and enjoys walking and cycling around Lancaster.
-She resides at 246 West Walnut Street.
+She has also worked for Tabor Community Services as a supportive services staff person.
+Judy’s hobbies include reading and gardening, and she enjoys walking and cycling around Lancaster.
+She resides in Lancaster city on West Walnut Street.

 John Kanagy grew up on a farm in Kishacoquillas Valley, Mifflin County.
 After college at Eastern Mennonite Univ. in VA, he moved to Lancaster County and lived in an intentional community with another family on a farmette near Akron.
 Work included Provident Bookstore (his first introduction to downtown Lancaster) and later warehouse manager at Ten Thousand Villages in Akron.In midlife, he pursued graduate school at Misericordia Univ., obtaining a degree in Occupational Therapy, followed by 15 years as a OT in local retirement communities.
 In January 2015 he retired and became more actively involvedwith Downtowners, although a member since its founding.
 John and his wife Ellen live in Hamilton Park, Lancaster Township.
 His interests include history, gardening, reading, bike-riding and grandparenting.

-Timothea “Timi” M Kirchner is a widely respected, highly regarded public administrator who has lived in Lancaster during all except 5 years of her adult life after graduating from the University of Michigan with a B.A. in history and an M.S. in Educational Psychology.
+Timothea “Timi” M Kirchner, PR and Communications Committee chair, is a widely respected, highly regarded public administrator who has lived in Lancaster during all except 5 years of her adult life after graduating from the University of Michigan with a B.A. in history and an M.S. in Educational Psychology.
 After a 20- year leadership role with the School District of Lancaster and various Boards of Directors, she served as CEO of the County of Lancaster for 8 years; then worked as a consultant on leadership and operations, through the PA Department of Community and Economic Development as well as private sector firms.
 Most recently she served as the Manager of the Borough of Lansdale in Montgomery County.
 Timi loves the city of Lancaster where she can walk to grocery shops, boutiques, restaurants and friends’ homes.
 Her son is a proud McCaskey grad.
-Timi hopes to continue living in the city as long as she can.

-Tana Woodcock taught American and World history at Lancaster Catholic High and Warwick High School.
+Tana Woodcock, Just One Call Committee chair, taught American and World history at Lancaster Catholic High and Warwick High School.
 Currently she serves on the Quest Board and as a conductor for the African American tour sponsored by the African American Historical Society of South Central PA.
 Occasionally she substitute teaches at Sacred Heart School.
-Tana has three sons and eight grandchildren, as well as 2 rescue cats, 2 grand cats, 5 grand dogs and 1 great grand puppy.
+Tana has three sons, eight grandchildren and one great grandchild, as well as 2 rescue cats, 2 grand cats, 5 grand dogs and 1 great grand puppy.